graphql/graphql.github.io/site/docs/Learn-Schema.md

 ### The Query and Mutation types

-Most types in your schema will just be normal object types, but there are two types that are unique within a schema:
+Most types in your schema will just be normal object types, but there are two types that are special within a schema:

 ```graphql
 schema {